Nikon P900 vs Panasonic TZ200

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon P900 or the Panasonic TZ200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon Coolpix P900:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.